AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/README.md

 This page is used as a support for the paper

-Ana Rita Nogueira, Andrea Pugnana, Salvatore Ruggieri, Dino Pedrschi, Joao Gama.
-Methods and Tools for Causal Discovery and Causal Inference.
+Ana Rita Nogueira, Andrea Pugnana, Salvatore Ruggieri, Dino Pedrschi, Joao Gama. _Methods and Tools for Causal Discovery and Causal Inference_.
 2021, submitted for pubblication.

 The repository contains two main folders corresponding to sections in the paper: